+The execution of the business plan and the timing of the above matters are inherently uncertain.
+Changes in these factors could result in an impairment to the carrying value of the licence asset.
 We held discussions with management to understand the progress on the execution of the Business Plan on which certain future committed funding arrangements are predicated.
-Over the course of the factory build out project, there are a number of additional key milestones still pending completion, including completion of all necessary agreements, which include, the sublicensing of the relevant technology to the joint venture and the consequent permits and engineering works.
-We reviewed evidence and documentation to demonstrate the progress of these matters.
-We also reviewed management's assessment of the recoverable amount of the licence asset.
+Over the course of the factory build out project, there are a number of additional key milestones still pending completion, including completion of all necessary construction permits and engineering works.
+We reviewed evidence and documentation to demonstrate the progress of these matters. reviewed management's assessment of the recoverable amount of the licence asset.
 This included an assessment of licence conditions, particularly progress on obtaining the funding and commencing construction of the manufacturing facility and obtaining the appropriate legal and regulatory permissions.
-It also included a consideration of the appropriateness and methodology of the value in use construction of the manufacturing plant is reliant on approval from local government, which is considered by management to be received in line with the expected commencement date of construction. calculation, the assumptions and judgements applied.
+It also included a consideration of the appropriateness and methodology of the value in use calculation, the assumptions and judgements applied.
 We considered management's sensitivity analysis and also performed an additional range of sensitivities to assess whether a reasonably likely change to a key input would result in an impairment charge.
 We also tested to ensure the accuracy of the valuation model presented.